JeffreyZhuang/Autopilot-documentation/README.md

 - Extra servo channels for payloads
 - The parameters are loaded through radio.
 This is more convenient and also safer compared to modifying the firmware because you might make mistake in firmware.
 - 8 PWM output channels
+- PWM Channel 1, 2, and 3 reserved for aileron, elevator, and throttle.
+Re-arrange wires to swap, not in software.

 # Sensors
 - Gyroscope